John Sell Cotman was a nineteenth century artist known for his use of watercolours

 1798: Cotman went to London to be an artist and was employed by Rudolph Ackermann at the Depository of Arts in the Strand.

-1800: Staying in Wales with the well-known collector Sir George Beaumont.
+1800: He stayed in Wales with the well-known collector Sir George Beaumont.

 1803-05: Visited the Cholmeley Family of Brandsby Hall, Yorkshire.

 1806: Settled back in Norwich where he opened a school of drawing and design.
 Became Vice President of Crome’s Norwich School of Artists.
 Also became drawing master to the banker and antiquarian Dawson Turner in Great Yarmouth.

 1816-1818: “Architectural Antiquities of Norfolk”.

 1819: Wrote “Sepulchral Brasses in Norfolk and Suffolk”.